 Regardless, we have no basis for guessing why A-Rod started, so let's stop using those guesses to slander him.

-fool the 2003 drug tests.
+Question Six: The steroid for which Rodriguez tested positive was Primobolan, a drug on which players allegedly relied to fool the 2003 drug tests.
 As SI explains, "Primobolan is detectable for a shorter period of time than the steroid previously favored by players, Deca-Durabolin."

 If Rodriguez was using drugs calculated to evade detection, how many other tests did he and others beat this way?
 How many tests are they still beating?